dansteingart/without_the_hot_air/pages_md/SEwtHA_33.md

 It thus seems to me that the range problem has been solved by the advent of modern batteries.
 It would be nice to have even better batteries, but an energy density of 120 Wh per kg is already good enough, as long as we’re happy for the batteries in a car to weigh up to 500 kg.
 In practice I imagine most people would be content to have a range of 300 km, which can be delivered by 250 kg of batteries.
 If these batteries were divided into ten 25 kg chunks, separately unpluggable, then a car user could keep just four of the ten chunks on board when he’s doing regular commuting (100 kg gives a range of 140 km); and collect an extra six chunks from a battery-recharging station when he wants to make longer-range trips.
 During long-range trips, he would exchange his batteries for a fresh set at a battery-exchange station every 300 km or so.

 <img src="figure258.png" width="222" height="357" />
-<span class="figurenumber">Figure A.14.</span> Theory of electric car range (horizontal axis) and transport cost (vertical axis) as a function of battery mass, for two battery technologies.
+<div class='caption'><span class="figurenumber">Figure A.14.</span> Theory of electric car range (horizontal axis) and transport cost (vertical axis) as a function of battery mass, for two battery technologies.
 A car with 500 kg of old batteries, with an energy density of 40 Wh per kg, has a range of 180 km.
 With the same weight of modern batteries, delivering 120 Wh per kg, an electric car can have a range of more than 500 km.
 Both cars would have an energy cost of about 13 kWh per 100 km.
-These numbers allow for a battery charging efficiency of 85%.
+These numbers allow for a battery charging efficiency of 85%.</div>

 ## Notes and further reading